stackbit-projects/interesting-chili-f8ad4/content/pages/tuition.md

     subtitle: >-
       I have extensive experience tutoring children Maths and English.
 I am able to tutor at a KS2, KS3 and KS4 level.
-I have helped clients with a wide range of requests such as 11+ exams, 13+ exams, UKMT maths challenges and C1 Advanced English exams.
+I have helped clients with a wide range of requests such as 11+ exams, 13+ exams, UKMT challenges and C1 Advanced English exams.
     align: center
     padding_top: medium
     padding_bottom: medium